-However, if your setup requires you to install a common set of applications or configurations on each instance (think: anti-virus, regulatory compliance, or log forwarding agents), you will be well served by separating each element into its own configuration set.
-Doing this alongside a centralised source control management system or an advanced text editor like Sublime or Notepad++, you can then easily maintain and re-use common stack elements.
+However, if your setup requires you to install a common set of applications or configurations on each instance (think: anti-virus, regulatory compliance, or log forwarding agents), you will be well served by separating each element into its own configuration settings.
+Doing this alongside a centralized source control management system or an advanced text editor like Sublime or Notepad++, you can then easily maintain and re-use common stack elements.

 However, configuration sets don’t necessarily scale well for larger environments.
 If you want to automate your infrastructure across tens or hundreds of templates, you will soon hit limits.
-As your environment requires patching, and you start re-factoring your code fragments, you need to manually ensure that every stack in your environment is kept up-to-date.
+As your environment requires patching, and you start refactoring your code fragments, you need to manually ensure that every stack in your environment is kept up-to-date.

 Once you reach that point, you should start to explore the use of Continuous Deployment solutions that can hook into AWS for a more automated management of stacks across multiple environments.